thunderbird/developer-docs/add-ons/mailextensions/README.md

 The `applications.gecko` manifest key defines the following properties:

-* `id` : The id serves as a unique identifier for the extension, common practice is to use `add-on-name@your-website`.
-Providing an id is mandatory in order upload an extension to ATN or to be able to install it from an XPI file.
+* `id`: The id serves as a unique identifier for the extension and is mandatory in order upload an extension to ATN or to be able to install it from an XPI file.

+  Best practice is to use "email-address-style" ids on a domain you control, for example `name-of-your-addon@example.com`, if you own `example.com`.
+As the id of your add-on cannot get changed once it is published, it is highly recommended to use a domain that you plan to keep for the forseeable future.
+If you don't have a domain that fits the bill, feel free to use `your-atn-username.addons.thunderbird.net` (based on your username on [ATN](https://addons.thunderbird.net/)).

+  Alternatively to the preferred style, you may use an UUID enclosed in curly braces, for example `{e4aa2097-8ee9-49a4-9ec7-c633b1e8dfda}`.
+Make sure you generate a new UUID for each add-on you want to develop, you can find free UUID generators throughout the internet.
 * `strict_min_version`: Defines the lowest targeted version of Thunderbird.
 * `strict_max_version`:  Defines the highest targeted version of Thunderbird.
 It can be set to a specific version or a broader match to limit it to a branch (for example `78.*`).&#x20;